 • the Deputy Headmaster, Wellbeing will complete the Chris Yeung Fund application form

 • the Allocation Committee will assess the application against the criteria and determine as to its success.
 The Committee will inform The School as to its determination, and also inform the Foundation as to the amount to be distributed

 • the Foundation will supply the Chris Yeung Fund Steering Committee with a quarterly financial statement, or as required

 The Chris Yeung Fund will be administered by a Steering Committee consisting of friends of Chris, as well as, the Deputy Headmaster, Wellbeing, a member of the SPC Foundation, and a member of the Yeung family.

 Each year the trustees of the Chris Yeung Fund work closely with the College and its Old Collegians Association to organise two major fundraising events.

 The annual OCA Golf Day is generally held in the first six months of each calendar year with proceeds being allocated to the fund.

 The annual MENtal Brekky is held in October each year in the OCA Pavilion at St Patrick's College.
 This year's event will be held on Friday, October 19 and will feature former Essendon and Carlton footballer Glenn Manton as the keynote speaker.
-Tickets for this event are now on sale and can be purchased at this link.
+Tickets for this event are sold out.

 How to make a donation to the Chris Yeung Fund: